-- 3. Fire departments that utilize Fortify can mix it directly into the Tenders (a firefighting apparatus that transports water) utilizing the recirculation function and it would typically take about 5 minutes to mix in the tank before being able to spray. - b.
+- a day just so they do not get the product on their feet and track around.
+The product is allegedly safe for humans, plants, and animals. - Fire departments that utilize Fortify can mix it directly into the Tenders (a firefighting apparatus that transports water) utilizing the recirculation function and it would typically take about 5 minutes to mix in the tank before being able to spray. - b.
 The demonstration on-site was helpful in seeing the application process and resistance to fire that Fortify provided on mulch, dried grass, and paper.
 Postdemonstration thoughts / discussions: - i.
 Ron noted that there was a sticky feel to the product on the dried grass and that the paper treated with Fortify seemed to be more brittle than the untreated paper sample.
 He is wondering about any structural changes to the cellulose that Fortify may have. - ii.
 Ron also noted consideration should be given to the impact to fire department equipment.
 Can it be easily cleaned out of equipment and lines? - iii.
 Rainfall is very unpredictable in Colorado.
 It would be difficult to determine the application time period that would be most effective, and it is possible an application would be washed away nearly immediately. wasting the investment. - iv.
 Other thoughts from CCA: After review of the product, CCA believes it would be best if the fire department had a means of applying it in case of an imminent danger.
-With Boulder rainfall it would be difficult for CCA to time the application that would make the investment worthwhile. - 4.
-Next Steps: - a.
-Ron will meet with Boulder fire to talk to the emergency manager more in-depth and get a better sense of the County and City Protection Plan. - b.
-Natalie and Ron will begin drafting the fire mitigation document for review with CCA.
+With Boulder rainfall it would be difficult for CCA to time the application that would make the investment worthwhile.

+4. Next Steps:

+- a.
+Ron will meet with Boulder fire to talk to the emergency manager more in-depth and get a better sense of the County and City Protection Plan. - Natalie and Ron will begin drafting the fire mitigation document for review with CCA.